 Rule 2.
 Meetings

+1. The IPPC Secretary is responsible for convening annual TC-RPPO meetings including the provision of logistics support and report writing.(Article IX.4 of the IPPC)

-2. TC-RPPO meetings could be face-to-face or virtual and, in the case of virtual meetings, the TC-RPPO could consist of several sessions.
+2. The TC-RPPO annual meeting could be face-to-face or virtual and, in the case of virtual meetings, the TC-RPPO could consist of several sessions.

-3. The date and venue for the next meeting should be agreed to by the TC-RPPO at the conclusion of their annual meeting or, if needed, RPPOs may agree to this using virtual means.
+3. The date and venue for the next annual meeting should be agreed to by the TC-RPPO at the conclusion of their annual meeting or, if needed, RPPOs may agree to this using virtual means.

 4. The TC-RPPO annual meetings may be hosted by an RPPO in their region or may be held at FAO Headquarters in Rome.